angiedickson24/ticket-lifecycle/README.md

 </p>

 <p>
-If a ticket is submitted saying the Adobe software update is broken in the accounting department, and John picks it up, he should check for details.
-If the ticket is unclear, it’s best to call the customer to clarify the scope of the issue and possible causes, like whether it's a faulty patch or an Adobe issue.
+If a ticket indicates that the Adobe software update is broken in the accounting department, John should review the details.
+If the ticket lacks clarity, it’s best to call the customer to clarify the issue's scope and potential causes, such as a faulty patch or an Adobe-related problem.

-In this example, let's say only a few users are affected.
-John can classify it as a "Sev-C" (minor impact), advise the users to try restarting their computers, and, if that solves the problem, close the ticket.
+In this scenario, let’s assume only a few users are affected.
+John can categorize it as "Sev-C" (minor impact), suggest that the users restart their computers, and close the ticket if that resolves the issue.

 </p>
 <img src="https://github.com/user-attachments/assets/30d6e70b-fb5c-4dab-acbb-c69bcb2c0950" height="80%" width="80%" alt="closed 2nd ticket"/>
 <br />

 <p>
-For a final example, if the CFO can’t turn on their laptop, this is potentially serious since they may need critical documents.
-However, the severity depends on how quickly it can be fixed (e.g., a battery issue is easier than a failed inverter).
-We’ll set the priority to "emergency" for now and adjust it if needed once we have more details..
+For our final example, if the CFO can't turn on their laptop, it could be serious due to the need for critical documents.
+The severity will depend on how quickly the issue can be resolved (e.g., a battery problem is easier to fix than a failed inverter).
+We'll initially set the priority to "emergency" and adjust it later based on further information.
 </p>
 <br />